jppelteret/dealii-weak_forms/README.md

 # Weak forms for deal.II
 ------------------------
-An implementation of a symbolic weak form interface for deal.II, using expression templates as well as automatic and symbolic differentiation.
+An implementation of a symbolic weak form interface for `deal.II`, using expression templates as well as automatic and symbolic differentiation.

 Author: Jean-Paul Pelteret, 2020 - 2022